I may earn money from companies mentioned in this post at no cost to you. Thank you!

 This post has been co-written with Ben Wolfson, a full-time educator and assistant principal in the USA.

 There’s so many ways you can take a winter theme in your preschool classroom in your math centers.
-Creating 2D and 3D snowmen are great ways to teach names of shapes and basic tessellation in geometry, while you can collect data on the number of snowy/cloudy days during the winter season.
+Creating 2D shape snowmen are great ways to teach names of shapes and basic tessellation in geometry, while you can collect data on the number of snowy/cloudy days during the winter season.
 As always, there’s plenty of winter things to count, from ice skaters on the rink to winter animals in a picture.
 These winter themed number puzzle strips 1 to 20 represent an easy and fun way to have your students master their number sequencing skills this season.

 The Importance of Number Sequencing